-Vivo V15 Pro, the successor to the almost perfect Vivo V11 Pro, with its famed 32 MP selfie camera and triple camera on the back came to us for a review and we tested it out end-to-end for a month.
+Vivo V15 Pro, the successor to the almost perfect Vivo V11 Pro, with its famed 32 MP selfie camera and a triple camera on the back came to us for a review and we tested it out end-to-end for a month.
 Priced at INR 28999, the phone has the potential to disrupt the mid-range market with the Snapdragon 675 processor and its flagship lens.
 How far does the performance back-up the specs on paper?
 Would it be worth your money?
 We took the phone to Australia on a road trip.
 The land down under tested it on harsh conditions and made for an amazing place to test out the lenses.
 Let us discuss this in detail.

 Vivo V15 Pro Review

 Design & Display

 Hands-down worth the hype with a fancy gradient back and a slim, easy to hold thickness, the phone comes in two colors – Topaz Blue and Coral Red.
-Although a bit heavy on paper, with time you will easily get used to it.
+Although a bit heavy on paper, with the time you will easily get used to it.
 The phone ships with a case thankfully as the back is quite slippery.
 You definitely need long(er) fingers to use it single-handedly.